jordan ‘98.

 we watched the ‘98 NBA Finals on bunny ears.

-i bent them behind the tv,
+i hid them behind the tv,

-found the sweet spot—
+bent them towards the sweet spot—

 not just for the signal,